 Simply place your weed resistant membrane on top of the crushed stone later before cutting and shaping to fir the entire path area, overlapping at the cuts on the inside of curves.

 Once your weed prevention membrane is set down, it’s time to finish things off and distribute your gravel carefully across the top.
 Always ensure an even coverage with a depth of at least 2-3cm.
 The gravel can simply be shovelled on to the membrane and then distributed with a garden rake.

-A gravel path is certainly a low maintenance solution for your garden.
+A gravel path for your garden is certainly a low maintenance solution.
 With these simple, easy and affordable maintenance tips, you can rest assured your gravel path will last for years and years.